matmulai/manadi/README.md

 ## 📚 Overview

-**manadiair** automatically captures and preserves your interactions with Generative AI models—including your prompts, AI responses, and feedback—in structured formats suitable for fine-tuning your own personalized GenAI models.
+**manadi** automatically captures and preserves your interactions with Generative AI models—including your prompts, AI responses, and feedback—in structured formats suitable for fine-tuning your own personalized GenAI models.

 ---